Authors:

 Knowing how HS occurs in the body helps researchers decide what targets may be important for new HS drugs to block.
 The red lumps (“nodules”), boils (“abscesses”), and tunnels that form in HS are thought to start with a plugged hair follicle that widens and bursts open into the skin.
 Abnormal hair follicle structure, hormones, smoking, increased body weight, and chronic rubbing of the skin may play a role in the hair follicle plugging and bursting.
 Abnormal levels of bacteria living on the skin and in the hair follicles may also add to the inflammation seen in HS.

 Bursting of the hair follicle in the skin starts a series of events that cause the skin to become red, warm, swollen, and painful.
 The material of the ruptured hair follicle activates cells called macrophages and dendritic cells.
-These important cells act as the “guards” of the immune system and release cytokines that produce inflammation. some of these cytokines include tumor necrosis factor alpha (TNF-α) and interleukins (IL), such as IL-1, IL-17, and IL 36.
+These important cells act as the “guards” of the immune system and release cytokines that produce inflammation.
+Some of these cytokines include tumor necrosis factor alpha (TNF-α) and interleukins (IL), such as IL-1 and IL-17.
 One of the major effects of these cytokines is calling white blood cells called neutrophils to the skin.
-Neutrophils normally reside in the blood stream but can travel to the skin if they are needed to help fight infection or Neutrophils are the “first responder” cells and they both release toxic substances that may hurt tissues and call even more neutrophils into the skin.
+Neutrophils normally reside in the blood stream but can travel to the skin if they are needed to help fight infection or cause inflammation.
+Neutrophils are the “first responder” cells and they both release toxic substances that may hurt tissues and call even more neutrophils into the skin.
 Pus forms as a result of neutrophils migrating to the skin and causing inflammation.
 Complement is another system used by the immune system to fight off infections.
 Proteins that are part of the complement system seem to be abnormally activated in HS.
 One protein involved in complement, called complement 5a (C5a), recruits even more neutrophils to the skin.
 The inflammation caused by neutrophils, cytokines, and complement lead to the nodules, abscesses, and draining tunnels seen in HS.
 Drugs that block the functions of neutrophils, cytokines, and complement may reduce the inflammation thought to cause HS.

 V. Pipeline medical therapies